Beast-East/RandomMessageDiscordBot/README.md

 - `$mentions`: Toggles the inclusion of messages with mentions(True/False).
 False by default.
 When enabled, @everyone, @rolementions and @member mentions are all included.
 - `$ranmsg`: Sends a random message from the configured #sourcechannel to the #destchannel.
 <br/><br/>❗Initialize the bot by using `$selectandsend` to define the source and destination channels for the random message feature to function correctly❗

+### Known Issues
+- **Random Message Selection Failure**: After the removal of the $urls command and some changes in the funcionality of the $attachments command, users might experience frequent failures in the random message selection process.
+A fix will be employed in coming updates.